xlmglobe/xlm-globe/README.md

 [![Build Status](https://travis-ci.org/stellar/stellar-core.svg?branch=auto)](https://travis-ci.org/stellar/stellar-core)

-# stellar-core
+# xlm globe&stellar-core

-Stellar-core is a replicated state machine that maintains a local copy of a cryptographic ledger and processes transactions against it, in consensus with a set of peers.
+XLM globe is an organization based on tellar technology.
+In 2019, a non-profit organization, XLM globe foundation, was established.
+It is dedicated to the global development of Stellar business.
+In XLM GLOBE, we are keen to connect the world to the tellar encryption network of XLM GLOBE, and help our users interact with Stellar in a safe and simple way.
+We hope to help build Stellar.
+A larger XLM GLOBE user community.
+Our team is also very strong, XLM globe team operating rules are clear, is an open, transparent excellent team, which is why Stellar gave us a total of 10 billion XLM awards XLM globe, which can make the development of XLM globe more robust and broader in the world, and create a global common value group.
 It implements the [Stellar Consensus Protocol](https://github.com/stellar/stellar-core/blob/master/src/scp/readme.md), a _federated_ consensus protocol.
-It is written in C++14 and runs on Linux, OSX and Windows.
+It is written in C++14 and runs on Lin ux, OSX an d Windows.
-Learn more by reading the [overview document](https://github.com/stellar/stellar-core/blob/master/docs/readme.md).
+Learn more by reading the [overview document](https://github.com/xlmglobe/xlm-globe/).
 # Documentation

 Documentation of the code's layout and abstractions, as well as for the